-Mechanism Name: Department of Defense Prime Partner Name: U.S. Department of Defense (Defense) Strategic Area Budget Code Planned Amount On Hold Amount Care НВНС 0 0

-Clinic-based basic health care and support will be provided to HIV-infected members of the Guyana Defnese Force (GDF).
+Mechanism ID: 7369 Mechanism Name: Department of Defense Prime Partner Name: U.S. Department of Defense (Defense) Strategic Area Budget Code Planned Amount On Hold Amount Care HBHC 7,000 0 Narrative: Clinic-based basic health care and support will be provided to HIV-infected members of the Guyana Defnese Force (GDF).
 Access for HIV-infected ranks to the diagnosis and treatment of opportunistic and sexually transmitted diseases will be ensured.
 Laboratory and pharmacy support will be continued.
-One doctor/health care provider will attend the Military HIV/AIDS Training Course where training will be provided in the diagnosis and management of HIV complications (neurologic, oral, skin, pulmonary, opportunistic and ophthalmic emergencies) and on mental health and ethical issues in HIV patients.
+One doctor/health care provider will atseases will be ensured.
+Laboratory and pharmacy support will be continued.
+One doctor/neatin care provider will attend the Military HIV/AIDS Training Course where training will be provided in the diagnosis and management of HIV complications (neurologic, oral, skin, pulmonary, opportunistic and ophthalmic emergencies) and on mental health and ethical issues in HIV patients.
 Support will be provided for this individual to train other GDF health care personnel to provide health care and support for HIV-infected personnel.
 Additionally, training will continue with the GDF nurses and medics by the Ministry of Health.
 A referral network into the civilian health care system will be established to provide health care and support beyond the support available in the GDF.
 Activity tracking and reporting mechanisms will be continued.

-Strategic Area Budget Code Planned Amount On Hold Amount Care HVTB 0 0
+Strategic Area Budget Code Planned Amount On Hold Amount Care HVTB 2,000 0